tomahg/Gulla.Episerver.Labs.LanguageManager.OpenAi/README.md

 # Gulla.Episerver.Labs.LanguageManager.OpenAi 🤖

-This addon for Optimizely CMS that enables EPiServer.Labs.LanguageManager to auto-translate content using OpenAI.
+This addon for Optimizely CMS enables EPiServer.Labs.LanguageManager to auto-translate content using OpenAI.

 ## Installation